-Our blueberry season begins right after the 4th of July and runs in to early August.
+Our blueberry season begins right after the 4th of July and runs to late July.

-Our peach orchard opens for picking from mid-August to mid-September.
+Our peach season typically runs from early August to mid-September.

-Apples start with crisp Paula Reds in late August and going through hefty Northern Spies in mid-to-late October.
-Other Quonquont apple varieties include Empress, Empire, Mollies Delicious, Cortland, Macoun, McIntosh, Gala, Ida Red, Fortune, Jonagold, Golden Delicious, and Rome Beauty.
+Apples start with in late August and go through mid-to-late October.
 Sweet, tart, eating or cooking, we’ve got apples for every taste!

 Leslie Harris is an unlikely fruit farmer, what with her degree in literature and her more than 25-year career as a leader in the animal welfare field.
 But she loves growing food, helping people, driving tractors, and working outdoors (preferably accompanied by a dog).
 Leslie became the farm manager in October 2015 and firmly believes that there is no more beautiful place on earth than Quonquont Farm on any day of the year.